Connect with others who understand.

 Epithelial ovarian cancer treatment usually begins with surgery.
 The surgeon often performs a bilateral salpingo-oophorectomy (removal of the fallopian tubes and ovaries) and hysterectomy (removal of the uterus).
 These procedures lead to infertility.

-Some people with very early-stage ovarian cancer have tumors in only one ovary or fallopian tube.
-If these individuals want to get pregnant in the future, they may be able to have only the cancer-containing organs removed.
-If the remaining ovary and fallopian tube and the uterus are left in place, pregnancy may be an option.
+Some people with very-early-stage ovarian cancer have tumors in only one ovary or fallopian tube.
+If these individuals want to get pregnant in the future, they may be able to have only the organs with cancer removed.
+If the remaining ovary, fallopian tube, and uterus are left in place, pregnancy may be an option.
 However, most people with ovarian cancer will need to have all of their reproductive organs removed.

 If cancer has begun to spread to nearby tissues, doctors will perform cytoreduction (or debulking) surgery.
 This procedure involves removing as much cancer as possible.
 The surgeon may need to remove tumors from multiple areas and take out any tissues that contain cancer cells.